What is a Melanoma?

 The biggest cause of melanoma is damage to one's skin by ultraviolet radiation (UV) from the sun (sunburn).
 UV radiation directly damages the DNA in one's tanning cells and if this causes activation of a cancer gene then a melanoma will result.
 Multiple sun burns (especially severe ones with blistering) over one’s lifetime significantly increase one’s risk of getting a melanoma.
 The effect of sun burns is cumulative.
 Frequent use of sun beds (which have very high intensity UV light) has been estimated to increase the risk of developing a melanoma by as much as 250%.

 Dysplastic Naevus Syndrome

 Much less commonly there is a significant genetic component to the development of a melanoma.
 People with an increased genetic risk of developing melanoma have multiple abnormal looking freckles (dysplastic naevi) and this is called the dysplastic naevus syndrome, also known as atypical mole syndrome.
 Mole mapping is recommended for these patients.

 Preventing Further Melanomas

 People who have had melanoma are at an increased risk of developing another melanoma.

 The development of a melanoma is a sign that there has been enough damage to the skin for a melanoma to have occurred.
 It also means that there are other damaged cells that may be close to turning into melanomas.
-Any further damage by ultraviolet light from the sun may be enough to convert these damaged cells into melanoma cells so it is very important to protect one's skin from the sun.
+Any further damage by UV light from the sun may be enough to convert these damaged cells into melanoma cells, so it is very important to protect one's skin from the sun.